trancilo/davfs2/README.md

 implementation.
 But if a free WebDAV enabled application is available, you might try it first.

-davfs2 can't (always) replace lodal disk space.
+davfs2 can't (always) replace local disk space.
 Due to the nature of WebDAV davfs2 can't directly redirect reading and writing to the WebDAV server. davfs2 always needs local copies of all open files.
-So if you have not enough sidk space to hold these local copies, davfs2 will not help.
+So if you have not enough disk space to hold these local copies, davfs2 will not help.

 # 2 SECURITY CONSIDERATIONS